parixitsoni/Digital-Clock/README.md

 # Digital-Clock

-You can check demo [click on](https://digitalclockdemo.netlify.com)
+You can see the output by clicking on the [demo](https://digitalclockdemo.netlify.com)